-Columbia has determined in good faith that during 2023, the Company contracted to manufacture apparel, accessories, equipment, and footwear that contained 3TG.
+Columbia has determined in good faith that during 2024, the Company contracted to manufacture apparel, accessories, equipment, and footwear that contained 3TG.

-See Annex A for a list of smelters and refiners identified by our Covered Suppliers in 2023, to the extent such smelters or refiners produce 3TG, and for additional information.
-Information provided indicated that 121 of the 125 smelters and refiners identified in 2023 were Conformant, meaning that the entities were certified as "conflict free" by RMI, LBMA, or the RJC.
-Four smelters or refiners are not certified as conflict free but do not source from Covered Countries.
+See Annex A for a summary of smelters and refiners identified by our Covered Suppliers in 2024, to the extent such smelters or refiners produce 3TG, and for additional information.
+Information provided indicated that 126 of the 127 smelters and refiners identified in 2024 were Conformant, meaning that the entities were certified as "conflict free" by RMI, LBMA, or the RJC.
+One smelter or refiner is not certified as conflict-free but does not source from Covered Countries.

-One Covered Supplier survey response contained incomplete information.
-We used various methods to identify the incomplete information in the surveyed supplier's response, including verification checks conducted by third party software or by members of our internal team.
-Through this outreach we determined that the response reflected that the entity was unable to obtain a 100% response rate from its supply chain.
-Based on our third party's due diligence, we have no reason to believe this entity sourced 3TG minerals from Covered Countries.
+Three Covered Supplier survey responses contained incomplete or inconsistent information.
+We used various methods to identify the incomplete information in the surveyed suppliers' responses, including verification checks conducted by third party software or by members of our internal team.
+Through this outreach we determined that the responses reflected that the entities were unable to obtain a 100% response rate from their supply chains.
+Based on our third party's due diligence, we have no reason to believe these entities sourced 3TG minerals from Covered Countries.

 Due to our position in the supply chain, which is discussed earlier in this Report, we rely on our Covered Suppliers for accurate smelter and refiner information and our RCOI and due diligence measures do not provide absolute certainty regarding the source and chain of custody of the necessary 3TG contained in our in-scope products.
+Some

-Some Covered Suppliers provided CMRT information at a "company level".
+Covered Suppliers provided CMRT information at a "company level".
 Those Covered Suppliers that provided "company level" responses use 3TG in their products but do not identify with certainty if they used 3TG in the products supplied to us specifically.
 Therefore, we cannot say with certainty that the 3TG from the smelters and refiners identified on the CMRTs by the Covered Suppliers are contained in our products nor can we say that the smelters and refiners identified in Annex A produced 3TG used in our products.

-As a result of the foregoing, in 2023, we did not determine whether or not any of our products were "DRC conflict free".
+As a result of the foregoing, in 2024, we did not have sufficient information to determine whether or not any of our products were "DRC conflict free".